Beat2er/homeassistant-trmnl-battery/README.md

 ## Data Update Frequency

-By default, the integration checks for updates every 5 minutes.
-This can be changed in the code if needed.
+The integration checks for updates from the TRMNL API at a configurable interval.
+- **Default Polling Interval**: 5 minutes (300 seconds).
+- **Minimum Polling Interval**: 1 minute (60 seconds).
+This interval can be set during the initial setup of the integration and can be modified later via the integration's configuration options in Home Assistant (Settings -> Devices & Services -> TRMNL -> Configure).

 ## Support